MicrosoftDocs/dataexplorer-docs/data-explorer/database-script.md

 * `.alter`
 * `.alter-merge`

-It is recommended to use idempotent versions of command so they can be executed multiple times without failure.
-For example, it is recommended to use `.create-or-alter` vs `.create` for that reason.
+In general, we recommended using the idempotent version of commands so that if they are called more than once with the same input parameters, they have no additional effect.
+In other words, running the command multiple times has the same effect as running it once.
+For example, where possible, we recommend using the idempotent command `.create-or-alter` over the regular `.create` command.

 There are various methods you can use to configure a database with Kusto Query Language scripts.
 We'll focus on two main methods using ARM template deployment:

-1.  [*Inline* method](inline-method):  you provide a script **inline**
+1. [*Inline*](#inline-script): You provide a script inline
-1.  [*Storage Account* method](#storage-account-method):, you create a script as a blob in an Azure storage account, and provide its details (url and [shared access signatures (SaS)](/azure/storage/common/storage-sas-overview)) directly
+1. [*Storage Account*](#storage-account-script): You create a script as a blob in an Azure storage account, and provide its details (url and [shared access signatures (SaS)](/azure/storage/common/storage-sas-overview))

 > [!NOTE]
 > Each cluster can have a maximum of 50 scripts.